EthanDolphinP/DolphinEncoderDecoder/README.md

 ## Created by Ethan Dolphin

 ### Decription:
-This program will create and use keys to encode/decode text and files \n Keys are randomly created at request or manually input into a file named "keys.json"
+This program will create and use keys to encode/decode text and files <br/>
+Keys are randomly created at request or manually input into a file named "keys.json"